337-989-1212

 Most cases are settled before a trial becomes necessary.
 One thing to remember is that you should never settle your case before you have fully recovered from your injuries or reached maximum medical improvement.
 In some cases, treatment may take longer than expected or your injuries may be worse than they first appear, and if you settle your claim too early, you may have to pay out-of-pocket for future costs related to your injury.

 If a settlement amount cannot be agreed upon, then filing a lawsuit may be the next step.
-In this case, it becomes even more imperative that you have an experienced Louisiana maritime law firm representing you.
+In this case, it becomes even more imperative that you have an experienced Jones Act attorney in New Orleans representing you.
 An experienced lawyer can ensure you have all the right documents and information needed to build a strong case.

 What Damages Are Covered Under the Jones Act?